 This first article in The Junior Economist serves one purpose: establish once and for all the foundation of this organization.

 As members change, the leadership rotates and social circumstances pose contemporary problems, it is easy to diverge from the original purpose.
-It is for this reason we will always hold this discourse, the first one ever given to describe the Junior Economic Club of Chicago, close regardless where future circumstances lead us.
-We can call it an ideology, a manifesto perhaps, but we see it as a promise to ourselves to stick true to the values and vision that inspired the Junior Economic Club of Chicago into existence.
+It is for this reason we will always hold this discourse, the first one ever given to describe the Junior Economic Club, close regardless where future circumstances lead us.
+We can call it an ideology, a manifesto perhaps, but we see it as a promise to ourselves to stick true to the values and vision that inspired the Junior Economic Club into existence.

 Chicago has seen its fair share of troubles over its history, from the infamous Chicago Fire to the crippling effects of the Great Depression.
 And yet, we as a city have overcome every challenge, emerging stronger and more united each time.
 This is due to the ability of the city’s population to think critically and acts decisively.
 History has shown we can overcome differences and problem-solve.
 These fantastic qualities, engraved into the very foundation of this city, have been without question passed onto today’s generation.
 Chicago has an unprecedented spirit of initiative and willpower among its youth.
 From one of the most active student unions in America to a variety of student-led initiatives, there are opportunities abound for Chicago’s youth to voice their opinions on education, socioeconomic inequality and world affairs.
 There has been a desire to make a positive impact from a young age.